10 The soil site

 10.1 Defining the site

 Soil profiles are described at sites.
 The ‘site’ concept is necessarily somewhat flexible to account for the range of sampling purposes and methods.
-Generally speaking, it is considered to include the immediate profile surrounds, up to a radius of ~10 m.
-As such, it will generally nest within a landform unless the site selection method was prescriptive and landform-blind.
+Generally speaking, it is considered to include the immediate surroundings of a profile description, up to a maximum radius of ~10 m.
+As such, it will generally sit within a single landform.
+Where a site is close to a landform edge and the processes operating on the neighbouring landform are not judged to affect the profile being described, those neighbouring landforms should be ignored.

-The soil profile description starts with an observation of the site’s surface and works down.
-The chief tasks are assessing the surface, delineating soil layers, or horizons, and describing their morphological character.
-Prior to that, some additional reference data should be recorded:
+The soil profile description starts with an observation of the site’s surface and works downwards towards the parent material.
+The chief tasks are assessing the surface, delineating pedologic horizons (and any additional geogenic layers, if present) and describing their morphological character.

 10.2 Reference data

 Reference data is metadata that clearly identifies a soil profile description.
-This enables linking the description to other profiles, samples, analytical results and photographs.
+These data enable the description to be linked with other profiles, samples, analytical results and photographs.
 Reference data includes:

 • an identifier